kubernetes/website/content/en/docs/concepts/services-networking/cluster-ip-allocation.md

 Sometimes you may want to have Services running in well-known IP addresses, so other components and users in the cluster can use them.

 The best example is the DNS Service for the cluster.
-Some Kubernetes installers assign the 10th address from the Service IP range to the DNS service.
+As a soft convention, some Kubernetes installers assign the 10th IP address from the Service IP range to the DNS service.
 Assuming you configured your cluster with Service IP range 10.96.0.0/16 and you want your DNS Service IP to be 10.96.0.10, you'd have to create a Service like
 this: